openspyrit/spyrit/docs/source/gallery/index.rst

 * :ref:`Tutorial 6 <sphx_glr_gallery_tuto_06_dcnet_split_measurements.py>` uses a Data Completion Network (DCNet) with a trainable image denoiser to improve the results obtained in Tutorial 5

-* :ref:`Tutorial 7 <sphx_glr_gallery_tuto_dcdrunet_split_measurements.py>` uses DCNeta with a pretrained plug-and-play DR-UNet denoiser which allows to add the noise level as an input parameter
+* :ref:`Tutorial 7 <sphx_glr_gallery_tuto_dcdrunet_split_measurements.py>` uses DCNet with a pretrained plug-and-play DR-UNet denoiser which allows to add the noise level as an input parameter

 * Explore :ref:`Bonus Tutorial <sphx_glr_gallery_tuto_bonus_advanced_methods_colab.py>` if you want to go deeper in understanding the capabilities of Spyrit